khaledmv/react-30-apps/README.md

-# Getting Started with Create React 30 Apps
+# Getting Started with React 30 Apps

 ## By Khaled